-Transcript Of Ambassador William Taylor's Impeachment Probe Testimony Released
+Ambassador: Giuliani, Acting In Trump's Interest, Tried To Cast Biden In 'Bad Light'

 According to former Ukraine special envoy Kurt Volker's testimony, released Tuesday, Giuliani, who was seen as speaking for the president, insisted that any public statement to fight corruption include the two investigations.
 If not, Giuliani said, according to the testimony, it would show Ukraine was not serious.

-Taylor's testimony, when it happened late last month, appeared to rock some Democratic members of the intelligence committee who questioned him.
+Taylor's October testimony appeared to rock some Democratic members of the intelligence committee who questioned him.

-Andy Levin, a freshman Democrat from Michigan, called Taylor's closed-door testimony that day his "most disturbing" day serving in Congress so far.
+Andy Levin, a freshman Democrat from Michigan, called Taylor's closed-door testimony his "most disturbing" day serving in Congress.

 Taylor has been a U.S. diplomat for decades and was first appointed ambassador to Ukraine by Republican President George W. Bush.